A Beautiful Dresser with Lots of Drawers

-This dresser, though it has tons of drawers, is a super-easy build.
-Featuring a total of twelve drawers, the DIY plans to build a Gabriela Dresser are perfect for a shared kids room, a craft room, or in a dining room.
-Each of the drawers in the vertical columns are a different size and will accommodate a variety of clothing or accessories.
-The entire dresser, drawers, and drawer fronts are constructed from 1/2″ material.
+Hey there!
+This dresser is amazing – it has so many drawers and is super easy to build!
+With a total of twelve drawers, the Gabriela Dresser DIY plans are perfect for a shared kids room, a craft room, or even in a dining room.
+The best part is that each of the drawers in the vertical columns are different sizes, so you can store all kinds of clothing and accessories.
+Plus, the whole thing is made from 1/2″ material, so it’s sturdy and reliable.
+Happy building!

 - 1″ pocket hole screws